 My name is Denise Neish, and I am living with Stage 4, or metastatic, breast cancer.
 I am a survivor, but my story is ongoing.
 Since April 2011, when I was first diagnosed, I have been navigating this new phase of my life.
 For the first several months I was completely overwhelmed at the frightening prognosis I was given.

 The cancer spread to my bones, but has not caused me pain.
 After my first year of intense chemotherapy, radiation, and surgeries, I was in a beautiful remission for two years.
-I became quite hopeful that I was one of the lucky few who were cured.
-But my remission did not last.
+I became quite hopeful that I was one of the lucky few who were cured, but my remission did not last.
 A small spot on my biannual PET/CT scan, followed by a biopsy, showed a recurrence in my right iliac.
+Two years later it has spread to more spots in my bones, and is also in my liver.

 I have accepted that I may never be rid of the cancer completely, but I remain hopeful that a cure is found in my lifetime.
 I think it’s possible.
 Most likely it’s something I need to learn to live with, and treat as sort of a “chronic” condition.
 I’m tired of being told that I will never “get better”.
 I don’t need to get better.
 If I stay as I am, I feel great!
 I’m able to take care of my four small children, run, and live a happy life with my husband and wonderful family and friends.